Portavita/portavita.github.io/_posts/2018-10-31-blog_A_JSON_use_case_comparison_between_PostgreSQL_and_MongoDB.markdown

 So here we are sharing our results for your consideration, and in the hope our efforts might turn handy to some other people out there.

-If you notice inaccuracy, mistakes, or anything that you want to discuss, please reach out to us.
+If you notice inaccuracy, mistakes, or anything that you want to discuss, please reach out to us. (f.pardi@portavita.eu  and w.van.teijlingen@portavita.eu)

 The topic is to us complex and vast, and we are more than willing to listen from you and hopefully learn from it.